klauswiese/Planet/README.md

 ### 4.1.2 Planet Scope Tropical Normalized Analysis Monthly Monitoring

-For the monthly monitoring only exist for september, october, november and december of 2020 and january, february and march from 2021.
+For the monthly monitoring only exist for september, october, november and december of 2020 and january, february, march and april from 2021.

 ## 4.2 PlanetScopeNICFI()